 Your debt is centralized with one lender.
 You pay your established lender over time until your debt consolidation loan is paid in full.
 Not only does this strategy make paying off multiple debts easier and more organized, it also offers the benefit of flexible repayment terms and potentially lower interest rates than other forms of debt.
 Discover offers a free debt consolidation calculator to estimate your savings from consolidating higher interest debt.

 Refinancing is a financial strategy that allows you to receive more favorable terms on an individual loan.

 If you have a loan and have been making your monthly payments on time and in full then you might want to explore refinancing.
 Why?
 As you continue to pay down the balance, you may be able to get a lower payment, lower interest rates or a shorter term depending on your specific situation.

 It’s important to remember that refinancing means applying for a new loan.
 You are not required to refinance your loan with your current lender.
-So shop around for the most favorable terms, whether with your current lender or a new lender.
+So shop around for the most favorable terms, whether with your current lender or a new one.

 Both debt consolidation and refinancing can be effective strategies for managing your debt.
 Ultimately your personal financial situation should drive your decision.